 - Listening to recordings of 5-string banjo in various musical contexts.

-Participating students will need a good quality 5-string / G banjo to bring to class and practice at home.
+Course participants will need 5-string or ‘G’ banjos to bring to class and practice at home.

 A video demonstration of some techniques covered in the course:

 Paddy’s interest in the banjo developed out of his love of Irish traditional music, but later grew to encompass bluegrass, folk, jazz and world music.
 He was the first 5-string banjo player to undertake the MA program in Irish Traditional Music Performance at the Irish World Academy of Music and Dance at the University of Limerick, where he also studied Irish traditional guitar and song.
-He has also studied with renowned banjo players Tony Trischka and Noam Pikelny.
+In addition, he has studied with renowned banjo players Tony Trischka and Noam Pikelny.
+And he was the lead participant in a 2012 masterclass at the New School taught by Béla Fleck, the world’s preeminent banjo player, for the Waltons World Masters Series.
 Paddy plays and records with a number of bluegrass, folk and Irish traditional acts in Ireland and the UK, including the progressive folk band Pine Marten, Persian/Irish crossover band Navá, roots/bluegrass band Lands End and the Niall Toner Band.
 His banjo playing has also been featured in the dance world, in works by Fabulous Beast Dance Theatre and Ballet Ireland.
 He has taught at the New School since 2011.

 ‘Paddy is an excellent teacher.
 He explains the lessons clearly and is very friendly.’